Iamthelaw/notes/✅ code-complete.md

 ### 32.3 To Comment or Not to Comment

-Comments are easier to write poorly than well, and commenting can be more damag- ing than helpful.
+Comments are easier to write poorly than well, and commenting can be more damaging than helpful.

 > Design routines in pseudocode, and then convert the pseudocode to comments and fill in the code between them